squf/it-tools/docs/security audit/m365/8 - Additional Recommendations.md

 2. Purchase Entra ID P2 Licensing addon or replace current E3 licenses with M365 E5 (P2 is bundled with M365 E5 Licensing) for Risk-based Conditional Access rules and ID Governance (automated ID workflows).

 a.
 Privileged Identity Management – Like AppLocker but better

 b.
 Risk Based Conditional Access

 c.
 Vulnerabilities and risky account detection

 3. Microsoft Purview includes Data Loss Prevention (Microsoft Information Protection) which can be augmented by Varonis for deeper classification, Microsoft AD/Entra ID auditing, file exposure, and more.

 a.
-Purview licensing requires E5, this does not come with Entra P2, allegedly.
+Purview licensing requires E5, this does not come with Entra P2.

 **Impact:**